 - Replace Wet Insulation and Remove Debris

-For this type of general cleaning, you can probably handle any debris you’re going to find.
+For this type of general cleaning, you can probably handle any debris you will find.
 As a whole, it’s just a bit annoying to handle.

-Replacing wet insulation can be a little more tricky; making sure you install the insulation properly isn’t necessarily easy.
-That’s something you may want to leave to a JES expert, who will make sure the new insulation performs properly.
+Replacing wet insulation can be a little more tricky.
+Making sure you install the insulation properly isn’t necessarily easy.
+You may want to leave that to a JES expert, who will ensure the new insulation performs properly.

 - Clean Up Rodent and Insect Droppings

-This can definitely be gross, and it also carries a slightly higher level of danger.
-If you had crawl space mildew or other similar problems, you may have ended up with mites or other insects, who eat the mildew, and rodents, who eat the insects.
+This carries a higher level of risk.
+If you had crawl space mildew or other similar problems, you may have ended up with mites or other insects, which eat the mildew, and rodents, which eat the insects.

 - Remove Mold and Asbestos